nxt-insurance/nxt_schema/README.md

 NxtSchema comes with a simple validation system and ships with a small set of useful validators.
 Every node in a schema implements the `:validate` method.
 Similar to ActiveModel::Validations it allows you to simply add errors to a node based on some condition.
-When you the node is yielded to your validation proc you have access to the nodes input with `node.input` and `node.index` when the node is within a collection of nodes as well as `node.name`.
+When the node is yielded to your validation proc you have access to the nodes input with `node.input` and `node.index` when the node is within a collection of nodes as well as `node.name`.
 Furthermore you have access to the context that was passed in when defining the schema or passed to the apply method later.